Fact-checked against ABS — Consumer Price Index on 2026-04-25.

 Commonwealth Rent Assistance

-Commonwealth Rent Assistance (CRA) is a federal payment that supplements the Centrelink payment of eligible recipients who pay rent above a threshold amount.
-It’s the main federal support specifically tied to rental housing, and it’s administered by Services Australia.
+Commonwealth Rent Assistance (CRA) is a federal payment that tops up the Centrelink payment of eligible recipients who pay rent above a threshold amount.
+It’s the main piece of federal support tied specifically to rental housing, and Services Australia administers it.

 What CRA does: